pay-theory/payment-components/README.md

 /**
  * use the ready observer from above to apply listeners
- * provide your own element ID
+ * provide your own element IDs
  **/
 myCreditCard.readyObserver(ready => {
     ...